Pay a parking fine

 - Town Centre Shop, 3 Welch Way, Witney, OX28 6JH

-- The Guildhall, Goddards Lane, Chipping Norton, OX7 5NJ (Cheque, debit or credit card only - no cash please)
+- The Guildhall, Goddards Lane, Chipping Norton, OX7 5NJ (Cheque, debit or credit card only - no cash please) see maps below for location

 - By post: Cheques and postal orders are payable to 'West Oxfordshire District Council'.
 Please write the penalty charge notice number or your vehicle registration number on the back and send to: West Oxfordshire District Council, Town Centre Shop, 3 Welch Way, Witney, OX28 6JH.